MicrosoftDocs/Advertising/advertising/bingads-13/campaign-management-service/updateconversiongoals.md

 # UpdateConversionGoals Service Operation - Campaign Management
 Updates conversion goals within the account's shared conversion goal library.

-> [!NOTE]
-> To create an enhanced conversion goal and set `isEnhancedConversionsEnabled=true`, you must create a conversion goal for the account via the Microsoft Advertising UI with the enhanced conversion setting selected and the associated checkbox checked.
 > [!TIP]
 > For an implementation overview, see the [Universal Event Tracking](../guides/universal-event-tracking.md) technical guide.